-Three common options for business finance include credit cards, overdrafts and loans.
-The most appropriate choice for you may depend on the type of business you operate and what you're looking to fund.
-Here are a few things to consider to help you decide.
+There are five common options for business finance – credit cards, overdrafts, loans, asset finance and invoice financing.
+The right choice for you will likely depend on your business and what you’re looking to fund.

 - Pay for business expenses

 - Purchase a property or business